 I'll stick with a thermometer.
 Be sure to calibrate your candy thermometer.

 Don't have a candy thermometer?
 They are pretty inexpensive, so consider buying one.
-I've handpicked a few items, including a thermometer that might be helpful when making toffee.

 You may also use the cold water test to determine if the candy is done.
 You will cook it to the hard crack stage.

-Once the toffee mixture reaches the correct temperature it's important to quickly pour it into the baking sheet.
-You don't have a lot of time before it starts to harden, so have your sheet pan ready to go.
-Grease the bottom and sides of the pan, then place chopped nuts in the bottom of the pan.Tip #7 - Be sure to use a large heavy saucepan that distributes heat evenly.
+Once the toffee mixture reaches the correct temperature it's important to quickly pour it into the baking sheet.You don't have a lot of time before it starts to harden, so have your sheet pan ready to go.
+Grease the bottom and sides of the pan, then place chopped nuts in the bottom of the pan.

 I have an old pressure cooker pot.
-I inherited it from someone when I got married.
-The lid is missing and it's not very pretty, but the pot is heavy and perfect for candy making.
-I keep it around just for that.Tip #8 - Store toffee in an airtight container.
+I inherited it from someone when I got married.The lid is missing and it's not very pretty, but the pot is heavy and perfect for candy making.
+I keep it around just for that.

 This batch makes a lot.
 To keep that crisp texture, it's important to store it in an airtight container.
 I often will just pop the lid onto my baking sheet.
 Sometimes I will store it in layers in a plastic container with lid.
-I place parchment paper between the layers.Can I save my separating toffee?
+I place parchment paper between the layers.CAN I SAVE MY SEPARATING TOFFEE?

 Try stirring in a tablespoon of very hot water into the toffee.
 It may come back together, if not, try another tablespoon or two, but no more than 1/4 cup.Enjoy your toffee making adventures.
 I hope these tips help!
-For more tips see this Toffee Making post.

 Want more homemade candy recipes?
 You're in luck!
 Pretty much the whole month of December is dedicated to Christmas candies this year.